menzascripting/Mnet/README.md

 The main features are:

-- Record and replay connected command line sessions, speeding development and allow for regression testing of complex automation scripts.
+- [Mnet::Test](https://metacpan.org/pod/Mnet%3A%3ATest) module can record and replay [Mnet](https://metacpan.org/pod/Mnet) script options, connected expect sessions, and compare outputs, speeding development and allowing for integration and regression testing of complex automation scripts.
+- [Mnet::Expect::Cli::Ios](https://metacpan.org/pod/Mnet%3A%3AExpect%3A%3ACli%3A%3AIos) and [Mnet::Expect::Cli](https://metacpan.org/pod/Mnet%3A%3AExpect%3A%3ACli) modules for reliable
-- Reliable automation of cisco ios and other command line sessions, including authentication and command prompt handling.
+automation of cisco ios and other command line sessions, including authentication and command prompt handling.
+- [Mnet::Stanza](https://metacpan.org/pod/Mnet%3A%3AStanza) module for templated config parsing and generation on cisco ios devices and other similar indented stanza text files.
-- Automation scripts can run in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.
+- [Mnet::Batch](https://metacpan.org/pod/Mnet%3A%3ABatch) can run automation scripts in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.
-- Facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files
+- [Mnet::Log](https://metacpan.org/pod/Mnet%3A%3ALog) can facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files.
-- Flexible config settings via command line, environment variable, and/or batch device list files.
+- [Mnet::Opts::Cli](https://metacpan.org/pod/Mnet%3A%3AOpts%3A%3ACli) module for config settings via command line, environment variable, and/or batch scripts, with help, tips, and password redaction. device list files.
-- Report data from scripts can be output as csv, json, or sql.
+- [Mnet::Report::Table](https://metacpan.org/pod/Mnet%3A%3AReport%3A%3ATable) module for aggregating report data from scripts, supporting output in formats such as csv, json, and sql.

 Most of the [Mnet](https://metacpan.org/pod/Mnet) sub-modules can be used independently of each other, unless otherwise noted.